bruceravel/demeter/documentation/Artemis/forward.rst

 - Internal links look `like this
   <forward.html#layout-and-typesetting-conventions>`__

-- Menu selections look like this: :menuselection:`File --> Import data`
+- References to menu selections look like this: :menuselection:`File --> Import data`

+- References to buttons in :demeter:`artemis` that can be pushed :button:`look like this,light`

 - Keyboard shortcuts look like this:
   :button:`Control,dark`-:button:`q`, which means to hit the :button:`q` key while holding the :button:`Control` (or :button:`Ctrl`) key